 Pre-Weight Loss Surgery Counseling

-Our weight loss surgery psychologists often see clients who are simply contemplating having weight loss surgery.
-One of the things our psychologists do is help clients understand the different bariatric weight loss surgeries that are available (i.e. Roux-en-Y Gastric Bypass Surgery, Sleeve Gastrectomy, Duodenal Switch).
-Our psychologists will help you understand what the differences are between each weight loss surgery.
+Our bariatric psychologists often see clients who are simply contemplating having weight loss surgery.
+One of the things our psychologists do is help clients understand the different options for weight loss surgery that are available (i.e. Roux-en-Y Gastric Bypass, Sleeve Gastrectomy, Duodenal Switch).
+Our psychologists can help you understand what each procedure entails, learn more about special considerations for different types of surgery, and think through the pros and cons of surgery so you can determine the right course of action for you.

-Our psychologists are also happy to help you navigate the process of weight loss surgery and give you a foreshadowing of what you can expect.
+Our psychologists are also happy to help you navigate the process of weight loss surgery and give you an idea of what you can expect.
 They also work with clients in improving their relationship with food and their bodies well before surgery.
-Post-surgery successes are dependent upon exercising regularly, preparing healthy food, eating at regular meal times, managing emotions without turning to food, getting enough water intake, addressing relationship and work-related stressors, and taking supplements and vitamins regularly.
-The more capable you are of doing these things before weight loss surgery, the easier it will be to implement these lifestyle changes post-surgery.
+Post-surgery successes are dependent upon exercising regularly, preparing healthy food, eating at regular meal times, quitting smoking, minimizing alcohol intake, managing emotions without turning to food, getting enough water intake, addressing relationship and work-related stressors, and taking supplements and vitamins regularly.
+The more capable you are of doing these things before weight loss surgery, the easier it will be to maintain these lifestyle changes post-surgery.

 Our psychologists on staff will give you a preview of what to expect on the day of weight loss surgery and the weeks directly after surgery too so you’re fully prepared.